njteam-udacity/contact_book/README.md

   - If you are using **MAC OS** or **Linux OS** then you may need superuser permissions to install dependencies that are required to run this application locally.
-  - In the case that you receive an error message in the browser, such as:
+  - If you receive an error message in the browser, such as:
   - ![Error: Localhost refused:][img]
   - [img]: /assets/images/error.png
     ```